 Hours: Monday, Tuesday, Thursday & Friday from 9 a.m. – 3 p.m.; Wednesday 9 a.m. – 12 p.m.

 Since all persons seeking cards must be verified by immigration authorities, there will be a delay before getting your card.
-If you are a new student and recently arrived in the U.S., you must wait at least 10 days from reporting in to the Office of International Programs before going to a Social Security Office.
-You cannot begin employment before getting the Social Security card.
+If you are a new student and recently arrived in the U.S., you must wait at least 14 days after arriving in the U.S. and at least 2 days after you have completed your New International Student Check-In request with the International Programs Office AND your SEVIS immigration record has been registered to "active" status before going to a Social Security Office (source here).
+You cannot begin on-campus employment before getting the Social Security card.
 If you have not received your card within 3 weeks of applying, you should contact the Social Security Office where you applied to inquire as to the delay.